jondot/packs/README.md

 packs
 =====
-A open source BoxJS/CSS/Etc clone.
+A open source [BoxJS](http://boxjs.com/)/[CSS](http://boxcss.com/)/[Etc](http://boxresizer.com/) implementation compatible with existing Box* interface.
+You can mount each of those as rack app inside Rails, or separately as a stand-alone application.
+It is fully compatible with Heroku.

 Usage
 -----